AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/deleting-soon-need-temporarily-for-access-level-revamp.md

    -->Users with this access level can copy projects as well as create projects.</p> <p> <img src="assets/planner---fine-tune-your-settings-350x263.png" alt="Planner_-_Fine_Tune_Your_Settings.png" style="width: 350;height: 263;"> </p> <!--
    Alternately, in the Preview environment, you must enable both the Create and Copy access for users to be able to perform either action.
 Granting Create access alone does not allow users to also copy projects.
 And you cannot enable Copy alone because Workfront automatically enables Create along with it.
   --> </li>
- <li>For an access level associated with the <span>Plan</span> license (the System Administrator access level and the Planner access level), if you click <span class="bold">Edit</span> in step 5 above, you can add rules to configure sharing permissions for projects that users create:
+ <li>For an access level associated with the Plan license (the System Administrator access level and the Planner access level), if you click <span class="bold">Edit</span> in step 5 above, you can add rules to configure sharing permissions for projects that users create:
   <ol style="list-style-type: lower-alpha;">
    <li value="1"><p>Click the gear icon <img src="assets/gear-icon-in-access-levels.png"> on the <span class="bold">Edit</span> button, click <span class="bold">set sharing defaults</span> next to <span class="bold">Create</span>, then click <span class="bold">Add Rule</span>.</p></li>
    <li value="2"><p> Select an entity in the drop-down menu on the left, then select a sharing permission for it in the drop-down menu on the right.</p><p>When a user with this access level creates a project, the project is shared with the entities specified here.
 This eliminates the need for project managers to configure these permissions for every new project.</p></li>